frmysantana/100-days-of-code/log.md

 **Progress**: I went through 5 videos that showed how to create a selector that uses the props in one state prop to filter and sort the other state prop as well as seperating the redux components into their own files.

 ### Day 66: March 14, 2018

+**Progress**: Today I only covered about 3 videos due to the challenges at the end of the videos taking me a long time to complete.
+Throughout those videos, though, I installed react-redux, set up the Provider component, and started setting up the expenses page.
+This includes creating several new components for the page, connecting them to the store through connect(), and setting up a filter field and remove buttons.

+**Thoughts**: I forgot how dense this course's videos were.
+It is obviously going to take me much longer than I first thought to get through the material, but I'll complete it as soon as I can.

+**Link to work**: <a href="https://github.com/frmysantana/Courses/commit/f2ab02975b3d6342847d47fdf2ca017faa6507d7#diff-50ce2da63bea6a618e7578fa50690040">Updated Expensify-app.</a>

+### Day 67: March 15, 2018